dwesterwick/SPTQuestingBots/README.md

 * **questing.bot_questing_requirements.max_follower_distance.nearest**: If the bot has any followers, it will not be allowed to quest if its nearest follower is more than this distance (in meters) from it.
 This is **25** m by default.
 * **questing.bot_questing_requirements.max_follower_distance.furthest**: If the bot has any followers, it will not be allowed to quest if its furthest follower is more than this distance (in meters) from it.
 This is **40** m by default.
 * **questing.bot_quests.distance_randomness**: The amount of "randomness" to apply when selecting a new quest for a bot.
 This is defined as a percentage of the total range of distances between the bot and every quest objective available to it.
 By default, this is **30%**.
+* **questing.bot_quests.blacklisted_boss_hunter_bosses**: An array containing the names of bosses that bots doing the "Boss Hunter" quest will not be allowed to hunt.
 * **questing.bot_quests.eft_quests.xxx**: The settings to apply to all quests based on EFT's quests.
 * **questing.bot_quests.spawn_rush.xxx**: The settings to apply to the "Spawn Rush" quest.
 * **questing.bot_quests.spawn_point_wander.xxx**: The settings to apply to the "Spawn Point Wandering" quest.